Yahnich/yahnich.github.io/README.md

 * In-game menu behaviour changed
 * Added health and mana bar indicators for each top-hud player
 * Resized the UI
+* Options, Profile, Leaderboards and Patch-notes panels now share the same mechanic as the flyout-scoreboard (auto-hide if clicked anywhere)

 <div align="center">